Skip to content

 For prestige naturalist expedition, Lindblad Expeditions-National Geographic is the leader with NatGeo Society partnership, multiple ships across all major expedition destinations, and the standard against which other expedition lines are measured.

-For polar specialization at accessible pricing, Hurtigruten Expeditions (HX) operates the most modern hybrid-electric polar fleet at $400-800 per person per night.
+For polar specialization at accessible pricing, HX (formerly Hurtigruten Expeditions) operates a modern hybrid-electric polar fleet starting from $400-800 per person per night.

 For ultra-luxury expedition combining all-suite accommodation with adventure, Silversea Expeditions is the structural pick, with Silver Origin as the premium Galapagos option.

-For US-based small-ship adventure (Alaska, PNW, Hawaii, Costa Rica, Sea of Cortez), UnCruise Adventures is the obvious choice.
+For US-based small-ship adventure (Alaska, Hawaii, Mexico/Sea of Cortez, Costa Rica/Panama, plus Galapagos), UnCruise Adventures is the obvious choice.

 For specialized polar (Antarctica, Arctic only), Quark Expeditions is the year-round polar specialist; Aurora Expeditions offers X-Bow hull design with newer ships.

-For French luxury expedition combining gastronomy and naturalist, Ponant with Le Commandant Charcot (only LNG-electric polar ship in the world).
+For French luxury expedition combining gastronomy and naturalist, Ponant with Le Commandant Charcot (the first LNG-powered hybrid-electric polar ship, PC2 ice class).

 Avoid mainstream lines marketed as “expedition” (Princess, Holland America, Royal Caribbean) if Antarctic landings are part of the trip.
 Ships over 500 passengers cannot land per IAATO rules.